-Hydraulic Reports are one of three types; Type A, Type B or a Hydraulic Summary.
-Figure 1-3 provides guidance for selecting the report type, however the Regional Hydraulics Engineer should be consulted for verification prior to final selection.
+There are three types of hydraulic reports; Type A, Type B, or a Hydraulic Summary.
+Figure 1-3 provides guidance for selecting the report type, however the Region Hydraulics Engineer should be consulted for final selection.

-Type of Description Appr PE Report Description Regional HQ^2 Stamp A Projects with any of the following components: Culverts greater than 483 inches Over 10,000 sq ft of new impervious area Storm sewer systems that discharge into a stormwater treatment facility.
-Channel realignment and or modifications (including fish passage) Any fills in floodways Fills that include an excess of 1,000 cubic yards of displacement in the floodway fringe.
-Rest Area modifications/pump stations X X X B^1 Projects with any of the following components: Culverts less than or equal to 483 inches in diameter Less than or equal to 10,000 sq ft of new impervious area Storm sewer systems with 10 or less hydraulic structures, that don't discharge into a stormwater treatment facility.
-X X
+Type of Appr oval PE Report Description Region HQ Stamp Α Projects with any of the following components: Culverts greater than a 48 in diameter.
+Over 10,000 sq ft of new impervious surface is added.
+Storm sewer systems that discharge into a stormwater treatment facility.
+Channel realignment and or modifications (including fish passage).
+Any fills in floodways.
+Fills with an excess of 1,000 cu yd of displacement in the floodway fringe.
+Rest area modifications.
+Pump stations.
+Scour analysis.
+X X X B Projects with any of the following components: Culverts less than or equal to a 48 in diameter.
+Less than or equal to 10,000 sq ft of new impervious surface is added.
+Storm sewer systems with 10 or less. hydraulic structures, that don't discharge into a stormwater treatment facility. Х X